gorlix/my-adept/README.md

-# Ploopy Adept - Custom "Gorlix" Firmware
+# Ploopy Adept - Custom Firmware

 This is a highly customized QMK firmware for the **Ploopy Adept** trackball, engineered for maximum productivity on Linux (specifically KDE Plasma).
 It features gesture-based controls, fluid scrolling, and dedicated media layers.